base-13/base-13.github.io/README.md

-This is a portfolio website, written in Next.JS with TSX.
+This is a portfolio website, written in Plain HTML and CSS.